cypherpunk-academy/2064/en/040_2064_Fortunato.md

 Room 433.
 Up.

-They showed their IDs at the entrance, ran up the stairs and sat down on a bench in a dreary corridor.
+They showed their IDs at the entrance, ran up the stairs, and sat down on a bench in a dark corridor.
-The massive wooden door to room 433 was closed.
+The heavy wooden door to room 433 was closed.
-Inside there were very quiet voices.
+Inside there were hushed voices.

 Lasse looked at his watch and said, "3:31.
 Now he wants us to meet him."